anagha-101/VertexModel/docs/chapter2.md

 # Concepts of C++ that you must know for this project!

 ## Object Oriented Programming - C++ Class
+A C++ class is a blueprint for creating objects.
+It encapsulates data for the object and methods to manipulate that data.
+Classes define the properties (data members) and behaviors (member functions or methods) that the objects created from the class can have.

+## C++ vector

+Vector is the part of C++ Standard Template Library.
+They are used to store the elements dynamically.
+Vectors are STL containers that have a special feature to increase or decrease the size considering the requirement of insertion and deletion inside a program.

+In the case of a static array, we cannot insert elements once it is full but when the size of a vector becomes full then it doubles its size from the original.
+That's why it is beneficial to use a vector instead of a static array.

+In C++, a vector is similar to dynamic arrays with the ability to resize itself automatically.
+Vector elements are stored in contiguous memory locations so that they can be accessed and traversed using iterators.

+Some of the functions associated with a vector:

+begin(): Returns an iterator pointing to the first element in the vector.
+end(): Returns an iterator pointing to the theoretical element that follows the last element in the vector.
+rbegin(): Returns a reverse iterator pointing to the last element in the vector (reverse beginning).
+It moves from last to first element.
+size(): Returns the number of elements in the vector.
+empty(): Returns whether the vector is empty.
+push_back(): It pushes the elements into a vector from the back.
+pop_back(): It is used to pop or remove elements from a vector from the back.
+insert(): It inserts new elements before the element at the specified position.

+vectorname.push_back(value) is the same as append in python.
+C++ push_back() is a pre-defined function that is used to insert data or elements at the end of the vector or it pushes the element in the vector from the back.
+The method is declared inside the <vector> and <bits/stdc++.h> header files.

 ###  Constructors in C++
 Constructor is a member function of a class, whose name is the same as the class name.